django/deps/draft/0201-simplified-routing-syntax.rst

 One option could be:

 * Add a new ``converters`` argument to the ``url`` function.
-* The value can either be a list/tuple, in which case its elements are mapped onto the capture groups by position, or a dict, in which case its elements are mapped onto the capture groups by name.
-(The former case is more general as it supports using the positional style to correspond with either named or unamed groups)
+This argument is intended to be a private-but-stable API, rather than documented.
-* The items in the ``converters`` argument would each be instances of ``BaseConverter``
+* The value of the ``converters`` argument is a dictionary, with keys corresponding to capture group names and the corresponding values being instances of ``BaseConverter`` (or something that duck-types the same way).
 * The type specifiers as supplied in the arguments to ``path`` will be used to build the ``converters`` argument for ``path_regex``.